 I’ve been neglectful of the blog.
 Please forgive.
 Deadlines, minor illnesses, major illnesses, and life in general has a way of delaying fun computer time.

-But wherever we might stand on Religion, per se, making bedtime Jewish is in our best interests in two big ol’ ways: it reinforces Jewish identity in the kid, and it makes bedtime more relaxed and meaningful.
+But wherever we might stand on Religion, per se, making bedtime Jewish is in our best interests in two big ways: it reinforces a kid’s Jewish identity, and it makes bedtime more relaxed and meaningful.
 We all already have bedtime routines, so by sticking in an overtly Jewish element, we can put the whole after-dinner part of the day into Jewish context.
 The more Jewish context, the more Jewishly we are raising our kids.

 So, give me a holler if you see the new page, and if you have any suggestions.
 Raising kids is a group effort, and so is raising a helpful website.